UW-Stevens Point Athletic Training graduates at work

 The UW-Stevens Point undergraduate athletic training program is transitioning from a bachelor of science degree to a Master of Science in Athletic Training

-The UW-Stevens Point athletic training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The program was awarded continuing accreditation for 10 years in August 2011 and has a long history of successful graduation rates, Board of Certification examination results and employment rates.
+The undergraduate athletic training program at UW-Stevens Point is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The program is currently applying to the CAATE for a change in level of degree.

 UW-Stevens Point is no longer accepting students into the undergraduate athletic training program.
 The last undergraduate cohort is expected to graduate in May 2019.
 Students who are interested in becoming athletic trainers will be advised to a enroll in the health science-pre-athletic training major

 or another major at UW-Stevens Point to help you attain the admission requirements for the Master of Science in Athletic Training.

 For more information, contact Holly Schmies at 715-346-2922 or Holly.Schmies@uwsp.edu.

 Clinical experiences start as soon as you are accepted into the athletic training program so you can begin to practice your skills as you learn them.
 Our teaching facility offers state-of-the art treatment and rehabilitation equipment, a cadaver laboratory and a classroom dedicated to athletic training.
 Your clinical experiences include rotation with area physicians as well as surgical observations to enhance your knowledge of illness and injury affecting the active population.
 You will also interact weekly with team physicians during on-site clinics at the UW-Stevens Point